 Now the Australian borders have re-opened, and as cruising gets going again after the pandemic, we’re getting super excited about all the new cruise vacation itineraries, especially with Princess Cruises.

 To be honest, we can’t wait for the thrill of it all.
-There’s nothing like it: Walking up the gangway to a whole new world, the wind in our hair on the first exciting sail-away, anticipation running through our veins about the exciting shore excursions and the new people we’ll meet, and the adrenalin pump of exploring new and exciting destinations.
+There’s nothing like it: Walking up the gangway to a whole new world on a Princess Cruise Ship, the wind in our hair on the first exciting sail-away, anticipation running through our veins about the exciting shore excursions and the new people we’ll meet, and the adrenalin pump of exploring new and exciting destinations.

 What isn’t to love about spending quality time in a thrilling new place?
 You could be on a short cruise, or on a world cruise, but what’s for sure is that you’ll be visiting many different ports of call.

 Great Value Vacation